Pakaday/OSU-Cybersecurity-Project-1/README.md

 | Web-2  | 10.0.0.6     |
 | Elk-VM | 10.1.0.4     |

-We have installed the following Beats on these machines:
-- We have installed Filebeats and Metricbeats on these machines.
+We have installed Filebeats and Metricbeats on these machines.

-These Beats allow us to collect the following information from each machine:
+These Beats allow us to collect the following information from each machine for detailed looks into what activity is taking place.
-- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
   - Filebeat is used to collect log files from specific locations on remote machines.
    - These can be logs from Apache webserver and show SSH login attempts and sudo use in the system.
   - Metricbeat is used to collect metrics and system usage data on remote machines.